[SPOILER] The Entire Story of Last Epoch (So Far)

 On your way to Maj’elka you free a Scalebane prisoner named Zerrick (Coincidence?
 I think not).
 He offers his assistance in exchange for his rescue.
 You bond immediately and journey to Maj’elka together.
 While Zerrick approves of the idea of the Scalebane, their recent actions and direction have him riled up as they should be for defending the weak, not exploiting them.

 In Maj’elka things seem dire.
 It is a city made up of both slums and roads paved with gold, side by side.
-The Scalebane have gathered support from merchants in overthrowing the Nagasa and are preparing to make their move.
-The Nagasa on the other hand have grown more selfish and bitter towards humans, they’ve surrendered the slums and lower districts to the Scalebane and closed themselves off in their temple.
-For the change in Nagasas’ attitude many blame the new Vessel Maiden, Apophis (the same Nagasa who you know has been told about the void by Julra and did nothing about it).
+The Scalebane have gathered support from the merchants in overthrowing Nagasan rule and are preparing to make their move.
+The Nagasa on the other hand have grown more selfish and bitter towards humans, they’ve surrendered the slums and lower districts to Scalebane and closed themselves off in their temple.
+For the change in Nagasan attitude many blame the new Vessel Maiden, Apophis (the same Nagasa who you know has been told about the void by Julra and did nothing about it).
 Much like the other gods Majasa also plays favorite with her subjects, preferring to do her dealings with only certain matrons of the Diamond Nagasa (upper-class caste).
 Among them a Vessel Maiden is picked, a figure head that relays information to the public much like Liath for Lagon only with less autonomy or power.
-Not only that but the Vessel Maiden is a sacrificial role that one day will be killed off to empower Majasa, lengthening her life and power (Something Apophis hoped to prevent with her suicide assassination).
+Not only that but the Vessel Maiden is a sacrificial role that one day will be killed off to empower Majasa, lengthening her life and power (Something Apophis hoped to prevent).
 Apophis addresses the crowd and talks about her freedom drawing near suggesting she has plans to escape her glorified slave position.

 Well, Zerrick has a brilliant plan: kill off the head of Scalebane so Zerrick can be the new leader and steer them in the right direction, which after your help will be towards getting you to the Temple of Majasa, simple.